vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 If there are security related updates we intend to take those on even quicker to protect our infrastructure, users and your data.

 In order to do this we run **unmodified** versions of the Mastodon code found on [GitHub](https://github.com/mastodon/mastodon).
-We do not run run any of the available Mastodon forks (such as Glitch, Hometown or Treehouse) or perform any other local modifications to the Mastodon stack, unless it is specifically required to run on our infrastructure.
+We do not run any of the available Mastodon forks (such as Glitch, Hometown or Treehouse) or perform any other local modifications to the Mastodon stack, unless it is specifically required to run on our infrastructure.

 Other than those changes necessary for the functionality of our system, we do not intend to modify or customize Mastodon code in any other way that changes the user experience.

 ### Virtual Machines

-We use Debian 11 as the base operating system for our self-managed virtual machines.
+We use Digital Ocean "Droplets" with Debian 11 as the base operating system for our self-managed virtual machines.

 ### Load Balancing

-We use the Digital Ocean managed load balancer objects to distribute user traffic across our frontend revese proxies.
+We use the Digital Ocean managed load balancer objects to distribute user traffic across our frontend reverse proxies.

 ### Reverse Proxies

 We use Nginx as our reverse proxy software running on dedicated nodes.
 The Nginx tier provides TLS/SSL termination for both the core Mastodon service and any of our Flings.
+We use the upstream stable Nginx repos.

 ### Mastodon Web